manuelcmachado/inter-continental-bankers/README.md

 The database was designed to store and process InterContinentalBankers' OLTP data worklods.
 This is a draft version and has not been tested just yet.

 Contents of this repo:
 - There is a Visual Studio solution if you wanna build this Database using thia method.
-The InterContinentalBankers folder contains .sql scripts for each table as well as the corresponding schemas.
+The InterContinentalBankers folder contains the sqlproject.
-- If you experience issues building the database, you may use create it runiing the scripts within the InterContinentalBankersWithSchemas file.
+- If you experience issues building the database using Visual  Studio, you may create it runing the scripts within the InterContinentalBankersWithSchemas file.
 - Another alternative is using the .dacpac .bacpac files to create the Database.